-Account hijacking is when your email address gets hijacked by a criminal.
+Account hijacking takes place when your email address is the target of compromise by a criminal.
 The hacker then uses your compromised email account to impersonate you, the account owner.
 Your email account is linked to a number of online services including social networks and bank accounts.
 The hacker uses your credentials to retrieve your personal information and create new accounts, with the ultimate objective of performing transactions for financial gain.
 This happens very quickly.
 Before you know what is happening, your bank account has been drained or everyone connected to you on Instagram has received a request from someone posing as you to donate money to an illegitimate cause.

 The most effective way to find accounts that have been hijacked is with User and Entity Behavior Analytics (UEBA).
 Why?
 Because as we’ve said before – you can steal an identity, but you can’t steal behavior.